 Join Hands Together

-PLEASE NOTE: The web-based prerequisite trainings, which are Medically Complex Orientation, Standards of Practice (SOP), Growth & Development, and Nutrition, must be completed no later than three weeks prior to the group or in-class portion of Join Hands Together that a participant is registered for.
-Registration will be canceled if all of these prerequisites are not completed three weeks prior.
+PLEASE NOTE: The web-based prerequisite trainings, which are Medically Complex Orientation, Standards of Practice (SOP), Growth & Development, and Nutrition, must be completed no later than one week prior to the group or in-class portion of Join Hands Together that a participant is registered for.
+Registration will be canceled if all of these prerequisites are not completed one week prior.

 Medically Complex Annual Trainings